kisom/goutils/README.md

         cruntar/    Untar an archive with hard links, copying instead of linking.
-        csrpubdump/ Dump the public key from an X.509 certificate request. diskimg/    Write a disk image to a device. eig/        EEPROM image generator.
+        csrpubdump/ Dump the public key from an X.509 certificate request. data_sync/  Sync the user's homedir to external storage. diskimg/    Write a disk image to a device. eig/        EEPROM image generator.
         fragment/   Print a fragment of a file.